Support Us Button Widget

 When does leaf collection begin?

-Madison residents get three guaranteed curbside set-out opportunities for leaf and yard waste collection this fall.
+Madison residents get three guaranteed curbside opportunities for leaf and yard waste collection this fall.
 Some neighborhoods begin Sunday, Oct.
 5, while others start later — check your set-out schedule.

 The rules